knownasnaffy/dotfiles/README.md

 Located in `.local/bin/`:

-- `qutebrowser` - Qutebrowser wrapper with fixes
+- `qutebrowser` - Qutebrowser wrapper with fixes (Needed because of GPU thingy on wayland doesn't work)
-- `slurp` - Slurp wrapper for screenshots
+- `slurp` - Slurp wrapper with custom theme (Why does this not support a config file?)
-- `crypt` - Encryption utility
+- `crypt` - Encryption utility (Kinda like an alias, maybe alias would've been better)
-- `git-status` - Enhanced git status
+- `git-status` - git status accross an entire directory tree
-- `start-hotspot` / `stop-hotspot` - Mobile hotspot management
+- `start-hotspot` / `stop-hotspot` - Mobile hotspot management when ethernet is connected, breaks wifi (Ik, but I use iwd only)
 - `pass-push` - Password store sync

 Other useful menu utilities are located in `.config/rofi/applets/bin/`